We thought we would kick off our Vendor Tips series with an outline on a few ways you can submit an all-star application to Renegade Craft Fair!

 “How can I improve my chances of getting accepted into the Renegade Craft Fair?”
 We get this question all the time, and while our Fair continues to grow and evolve, the factors that make for an excellent vendor application remain the same.

-You application to the Fair is your chance to shine and show us you are Renegade material, but you only get a few cells on our spreadsheet to do so.
+You application to the Fair is your chance to shine and show us you are Renegade material.
 Think of your application as your crafty resume, and make sure you put your best foot forward in every way you possibly can.

-On each city’s ‘APPLY’ page you can see what factors we are looking for when we jury your application, in short we value:
+On our PARTICIPATE page you can see what factors we are looking for when we jury your application, in short we value:

 In any given year, we receive over 6,000 applications!
 The quickest way to our hearts, and to a booth at the Fair, is to stand out with a unique craft we haven’t seen before.
 Reviewing several hundred applications for each Fair gets tedious, and crafters who come up with innovative ideas are a welcome change to looking at application after application with similar crafts.

-Maybe you are wondering, “What if I craft something that is common, like jewelry, paper-goods, or t-shirts; how do I stand out?”
+Maybe you are wondering, “What if I craft something that is common, like jewelry or paper-goods; how do I stand out?”
 We don’t expect you to change the course of your craft, and there is room for all kinds of crafts at the fairs, but we encourage you to push the envelope and brainstorm ways you can set yourself apart from the pack:

 Applying as a shared booth?
 Choose your boothmate carefully as this could help – or hinder your application.
 Amazing booths make the Fair dynamic for our attendees, the more creative, colorful, and well styled, the better!
 Common crafts can be made snazzier when paired with a unique boothmate, or creative booth set up.
 Always think ahead to the Fair, and keep the bigger picture in mind when submitting your application!

 If you are reapplying as a previous Renegade Craft Fair vendor, we pay close attention to how your work has progressed from previous Fairs.
-No one is grandfathered into any fair, and if you are still “putting a bird on it,” we encourage you to think outside the box and branch out with a new trend!
+No one is grandfathered into any fair, we encourage you to think outside the box and branch out with a new trend!